 Stan Moore, Steve Barzal, Dan Leathers, Diane Tarabour, Kathy Callahan

-A native of La Junta, CO, CDR Michael Burch-Pesses enlisted in the Navy in 1962 and served in Navy bands in Newport, RI; Great Lakes, IL; and the US SIXTH Fleet in Gaeta, Italy prior to being selected as a Warrant Officer.
+A native of La Junta, CO, Commander Michael Burch-Pesses enlisted in the Navy in 1962 and served in Navy bands in Newport, RI; Great Lakes, IL; and the US SIXTH Fleet in Gaeta, Italy prior to being selected as a Warrant Officer.
 Other assignments include Director of Navy Show Band West in San Diego and Assistant Leader of the Naval Academy Band and US Navy Band, Navy Band Liaison Officer at the Pentagon, Director of Navy Bands San Diego, Orlando, the US SEVENTH Fleet Band in Yokosuka, Japan, Leader of the Naval Academy Band, and Head of the Navy Music Program.

 Drum Major Gary Wolfe leads the marching band